Skyz03/React--React-Dev-Notes/README.md

 ![image](https://user-images.githubusercontent.com/42742924/163166723-ddb30ffb-24e3-46a0-b081-6cb9fbf446a4.png)

 Key doesn't get passed into the props if we want used another name.

+ ## Context

+ Context provides a way to pass data through the component tree without having to pass props down manually at every level.
+ Context provides a way to share values like these between components without having to explicitly pass a prop through every level of the tree.